profish/homebrew/README.md

 ===============

 This repository contains some homebrew formula.
-These are just for my private use.
+These are just for my personal use.
+No guarantee.